jacksoncrowley/jacksoncrowley/README.md

-## Jackson Crowley

 Australian PhD student, currently working at the CNRS in Lyon.

-Currently working on non-equilibrium simulations of Lipid Droplets (and more!)
+🌱 Currently working on non-equilibrium simulations of lipid droplets (and more!)